-A few months after I left graduate school, I worked as a billboard painter, painting fifteen by forty-eight feet, photo realist images with text.
+In my early forties, a few months after I left graduate school and a few years before I began teaching, I worked as a billboard painter, painting fifteen by forty-eight feet, photo realist images with text.
 I had that job for nearly four years.

 The boards needed to be done in three or four days.
 There was no nitpicking and the results expected were specific and needed to be exact.
 I learned to paint fast and to be economical with an image.